-Now, you don’t have to spend a fortune to update it.
+Now, you don’t have to spend a fortune updating it.

-In fact, you’d be surprised what big results a little bit of painting can do for a property.
+In fact, you’d be surprised what big results a little bit of paint can do for a property.

 Likewise, under those nasty carpets are probably beautiful hardwood floors that just need to be polished to turn your home from drab into fab!

-This is the arch-nemesis of all people who are selling their home.
+This is the arch-nemesis of all people who are selling their homes.

 Whether they have lived there for a year or for decades, it’s likely that the home has been decorated to suit their individual personalities and tastes.